Hist of Islamic Civilizations

-This course covers political, social, and religious developments in the Islamic world from 600 C.E. to the 1960s.
-It traces the formation of Islam and the establishment of the Caliphate; the impact of the Mongol Invasions; the Ottoman, Mughal, and Safavid Empires; and the impact of European colonization and 20th Century movements of decolonization.
+Covers political, social, and religious developments in the Islamic world from 600 C.E. to the 1960s.
+Traces the formation of Islam and the establishment of the Caliphate; the impact of the Mongol invasions; the Ottoman, Mughal, and Safavid empires; and the impact of European colonization and 20th century movements of decolonization.

 2. Analyze primary historical evidence.

 3. Identify historical arguments found in secondary sources.

 4. Construct an historical argument in a written essay.